 The goddess Pele flowed into his birthday eve dream as the city filling his neighborhood’s ten worst pot-holes presented itself as his greatest birthday gift.
 The goddess sparked him up.
 Burned out thoughts that his time on her molten orb had been eventful enough.

 The excitement isn’t all behind me?
 He toyed with Matchbox cars in his mind.
 Of returning to early dreams of stock car racing.
 Then moving on to trading in the Subaru for a convertible.

-He broke dawn on Olwen’s belly and he forgot plugged pot holes.
+He broke dawn on Olwen’s belly and forgot pot hole plugging.
 His best birthday present was within him.
 His blood could still boil with fire and passion.
 His best lay not in the rear view, but out ahead.

 Who is Fred Rubin?
 He is a wonderful comedic writer, troubadour, and long-time faculty member at UCLA – TFT (Theater, Film & Television).
 He is a defender of human rights, particularly women’s rights and wrote the lines that had the greatest TV Curmudgeon-of-All, Carol O’Conner’s Archie Bunker utter the L-word for the first time, prime time network TV.
 Fred put the words in Archie Bunker’s mouth: “She’s one of them there labias!”
 Meaning lesbians, of course.

 It was like a laser to my brain when it happened.
 My open-minded parents were thrilled for the word’s entry into the public lexicon and we discussed it at length.
 What a boon to women’s health, women’s rights, and comedy.
 Little did I know I would be studying under this great man and have him stand up for my artistic integrity when my peers could not see past stereotypes to support my vision until after it was written.
 I can count on one hand the number of people who have stood up for me like that.
 He believed in my talent and spurred me to write some of my best work by giving me Permission to Fiction!